 This is where it gets interesting.
-Constantine’s brother-in-law and co-ruler Emperor Licinius co-authored this edict, but civil war soon erupted between the two.
+Constantine’s brother-in-law and co-ruler Emperor Licinius co-authored this edict, but civil war soon erupted between them.
 Licinius was Augustus in the East Empire (Balkans), and Constantine was Augustus of the West (not to be confused with Emperor Caesar Augustus.
 Licinius began to persecute Christians in his provinces in 316 AD, perhaps fearing their mutiny to his rival Constantine who favored Christians.
 Licinius expelled Christians from his palace, interfered with internal church procedures and organization, and ordered the military to sacrifice to the Roman gods.

 The local governor Agricolas insisted upon strict obedience to Licinius' orders to sacrifice to the "pagan gods," but 40 of his Christian soldiers refused.
 Bishop Basil of Caesarea tells the story fifty years after the events took place that they were taken into custody, unsuccessfully bribed to deny their faith, interrogated and beaten cruelly with stones, whips, hooks, and chains, but refused to renounce their faith.